EuroTUG/trilinos-docker/exercises/ex_01_configure/README.md

 ## Starting point

-The Trilinos source code repository is located at `/opt/.../`.
-Required dependencies (such as `CMake`) are installed.
+The Trilinos source code repository is located at `/opt/trilinos/`.
+Required dependencies (such as `CMake`, `SuiteSparse`, ...) are pre-installed in the docker container.

 > Note: The Trilinos source code repository as well as all required dependencies are alerady part of the docker container for this Trilinos tutorial.